College-Track/fy21_hs_survey/text/executive_summary_pt1.md

 Note, many of the questions with less positive responses were new questions added to understand how students were handling remote education.

 A few sites stood out as having particular positive responses across all their questions.
-Boyle Heights, Ward 8, and The Durant Center all had most students answering positively to over 60% of questions asked.
+The Durant Center, Boyle Heights, Ward 8, and Denver all had most students answering positively to over 60% of questions asked.

 The Durant Center, in particular, had a notably higher positive response rate than the College Track average on about 23% of all questions asked.